shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/theming/theming.md

 In *ngrid* a theme is a set of pre-defined styles that together define the look and feel of the grid.

-Usually, A theme is the set of colors that will be applied on the grid but in **ngrid** there are additional styles that determine other aspects of the grid such spacing definitions (height, margins, etc...).
+Usually, A theme is the set of colors that will be applied on the grid but in n**Grid** there are additional styles that determine other aspects of the grid such spacing definitions (height, margins, etc...).

 Using a theme is mandatory as it contains the basic style instructions required to display the grid.